Tex4D: Zero-shot 4D Scene Texturing with Video Diffusion Models: Introduction

 In this paper, we introduce a novel task: 4D scene texturing.
-Given an animated untextured 3D mesh sequence and a text prompt, our goal is to generate textures that are both temporally and multi-view consistent.
-Different from existing works, we fully leverage 3D geometry knowledge from the mesh sequence to enforce multi-view consistency.
+Given an animated untextured 3D mesh sequence and a text prompt, our goal is to generate dynamic textures that are both temporally and multi-view consistent.
+We aim to texture 4D scenes while capturing temporal variations, such as lighting and appearance changes, to produce vivid visual results—a key requirement in downstream tasks like character generation.
+Unlike existing works, we fully leverage 3D geometry knowledge from the mesh sequence to enforce multi-view consistency.
 Specifically, we develop a method that synchronizes the diffusion process from different views through latent aggregation in the UV space.
-To ensure temporal consistency, we employ prior knowledge from a conditional video generation model for texture synthesis and introduce a reference latent texture to enhance frame-to-frame correlations during the denoising process.
-However, naively integrating the UV texture aggregation into the video diffusion process derails the denoising process, leading to blurry results.
-To resolve this issue, we analyze the underlying causes and propose a simple yet effective modification to the DDIM~\citep{song2020ddim} sampling process.
-Additionally, we propose to synthesize a dynamic background along with the textures of the given mesh sequences, which not only creates a complete 4D scene but also fully exploits the prior knowledge embedded in the video diffusion model.
+To ensure temporal consistency, we employ prior knowledge from a conditional video generation model for texture sequence synthesis and introduce a reference latent texture to enhance frame-to-frame correlations during the denoising process.
+However, naively integrating the UV texture aggregation into the video diffusion process causes the variance shift problem, leading to blurry results.
+To resolve this issue, we propose an effective modification to the DDIM~\citep{song2020ddim} sampling process by rewriting the equation.
 Our method is computationally efficient thanks to its zero-shot nature.
-The textured mesh sequence can be rendered from any camera view, thus supporting a wide range of applications in content creation.
+The textured mesh sequence can be rendered from any camera view, thus supporting various applications in content creation.
+Our key contributions are: \begin{itemize} [leftmargin=*] \itemsep{-.2em} \item We present \textbf{Tex4D}, a zero-shot pipeline for generating high-fidelity dynamic textures that are temporally and multi-view consistent, utilizing video diffusion models and mesh sequence controls. \item To leverage priors from existing video diffusion models, we develop an effective modification to the DDIM sampling process to address the variance shift issue caused by multi-view texture aggregation and design a background learning module. \item We introduce a reference UV blending mechanism to establish correlations during the denoising steps, addressing self-occlusions, and synchronizing the diffusion process in invisible regions. \item Our method is not only computationally efficient, but also demonstrates comparable if not superior performance to various state-of-the-art baselines. \end{itemize}